 Options 101: In the Money

-Options contracts give the holder the right to buy or sell an underlying security at a predetermined strike price for a limited amount of time.
-If the underlying security is trading at a price that makes the exercise of the option profitable based on the strike price, the options contract is trading “in the money.”
+As you may already know, options contracts give the holder the right to buy or sell an underlying security.
+This takes place in the form of a contract, meaning they agree to do so at a predetermined strike price for a limited amount of time.
+The options contract is trading “in the money” if the underlying security is trading at a price that makes the exercise of the option profitable based on the strike price.

 Call options will be in the in the money when the market price of the underlying security is above the strike price.
 Put options are in the money when the price of the underlying security is less than the strike price.